 Webb Institute has only 80 students with a 7:1 student-to-faculty ratio.
 Their curriculum includes several engineering disciplines including ship design, systems engineering, marine engineering, mechanical engineering, electrical engineering, and civil/structural engineering.

 You can learn more about Webb Institute here.

 The first online, tuition-free university is a non-profit that gives an accredited choice to those who could not otherwise attend a traditional college.
 Located in Pasadena, California, the University of the People has both an Associate and Bachelor’s degree program in either Computer Science or Business Administration.
 They received their accreditation from the Distance Education and Training Council (DETC) in 2014.
 Although the university gives free tuition to hundreds of students all around the world, students are required to pay a registration fee ranging from $10 to $50, dependent on income and country of origin, and a $100 administration fee for each exam taken per student.
 Twenty exams are required to receive an Associate’s degree, and forty exams are needed to receive a Bachelor’s degree.
 If you can’t pay the exam fee, scholarships are also available to help pay these fees.

 You can learn more about the University of the People here

-You can learn more about the WIlliamson E. Macaulay College here.
+You can learn more about Macaulay College here.

-Alice Lloyd College has an eighteen percent acceptance rate with only 600 students and requires a SAT scores of 420/520 in math, 440/480 in writing, and 460/590 in critical reading.
-They have a 20:1 student to faculty ratio with bachelor’s programs include medicine, law, art, and several more areas.
+Alice Lloyd College has an eighteen percent acceptance rate with only 600 students and requires an SAT score of 420/520 in math, 440/480 in writing, and 460/590 in critical reading.
+They have a 20:1 student-to-faculty ratio with bachelor’s programs including medicine, law, art, and several more areas.